 Typical Recovery Time of COVID-19 Patients

-As mentioned earlier, what happens after recovery from COVID-19 depends on the type of symptoms you develop.
-Here’s an overview of the recovery for each classification:
+As mentioned, recovery is different for every individual and depends on the type of illness that you have.
+Here is an overview for each classification:

-- Moderate Symptoms – If you develop moderate symptoms, which often require hospitalization, your road to recovery may take several weeks.
-Additionally, you may also encounter cough, fatigue, and shortness of breath while recovering.
+- Moderate Symptoms – If you develop moderate symptoms, which often require hospitalization for management of pneumonia, your road to recovery may take several weeks.
+Additionally, you may still expect to have residual cough and fatigue.

 - Severe Symptoms – A person who experiences severe symptoms or those who have become critical cases may find themselves confined in the ICU.
 They may even require the support of a ventilator.
 Recovery time takes anywhere from several weeks to months.